SocalSam/ChooseToCode/Module9.md

 	$scope.theMessage = "";
 	$scope.checkNumber = function(){
 		if (isNaN($scope.smallnumber) || $scope.smallnumber < 1 || $scope.smallnumber > 10) {
-			scope.theMessage = "Number was expected to be between 1 and 10";
+			$scope.theMessage = "Number was expected to be between 1 and 10";
 		} else {
 			$scope.theMessage = "Number is Good";
 		}